larsks/kiwi/README.md

 Kiwi stops running on one system, any active ip addresses will be assigned on the remaining systems.

+## Using Kiwi

+The easiest way to use Kiwi is to use the docker image:

+    docker run --privileged --net=host larsks/kiwi --interface br0 --verbose

+Kiwi needs `--net=host` and `--privileged` because it will be modifying your host iptables and network interface configuration.

 ## Example

 Assume that you have a Kubernetes service definition like this: